Form 990: Penalties

 There is a penalty of $20 per day that an organization fails to make its Forms 990 publicly available.
 The penalty is capped at a maximum of $10,000 for any single failure.
 Any person who willfully fails to comply will be subject to an additional penalty of $5,000.
 There are other penalties for, e.g., omitting information.

 In 1998, over $10 million was collected by the IRS for penalties on over 9000 forms.

 Public inspection regulations

 Public Inspection IRC 6104(d) regulations state that an organization must provide copies of its three most recent Forms 990 to anyone who requests them, whether in person, by mail, fax, or e-mail.

 Form 990 data published by IRS

-The IRS publishes Form 990 data in three main forms.
-Two are part of the Statistics of Income program:
+The IRS has published Form 990 data in several forms: